Previous page content (summer 2021)

 We have updated the home page for the project.
 If you are looking for information that was up here previously, you can find it below:

-Right now, the project team hopes to highlight the existing parks and gain some understanding from you – the community – about them.
-Below and in the links to the right, please find an existing conditions plan of the parks along with some recent site photographs for your reference.
+Below and in the links to the right, please find an existing conditions plan of the park along with some recent site photographs for your reference.
 We also encourage you to fill out the “Ideas” board below with your thoughts or ideas for the park space.

 Have a question?
 We know people are tired of virtual meetings but are perhaps not yet comfortable with in person events, so we're doing this consultation a different way.
-From August 9 to 13 we will host an online forum right here on this page.
+From August 3 to 6 we will host an online forum right here on this page.
 The project team will be closely monitoring this forum during business hours that week, answering your questions in real time.
-Visit this page anytime that week to ask questions, make comments and learn more about the Wilson, Vanier, Traynor project.
+Visit this page anytime that week to ask questions, make comments and learn more about the Shoemaker Park project.